 Utilizing industry best practices, a Spotlight or Mega game is a game that typically has a larger than normal print run with an increased prize payout.
 The larger quantity and increased payout allow for the creation of many "call-out" features on the front of the ticket that are appealing to players.
 The Texas Lottery successfully launched its first Spotlight game in FY 2009 at the \$20 price point.
-The agency introduced the first \$10 spotlight game in FY 2012 and typically alternates the introduction of \$20 and \$10 Spotlight games each fiscal year.
-The latest \$10 Spotlight game, \$200 Million Payout, was introduced in late FY 2016 with most of its sales being realized in FY 2017. \$200 Million Payout was the fourth best-selling game in FY 2017.
-The next Spotlight game will launch in early FY 2019 at the \$10 price point.
+The agency introduced the first \$10 spotlight game in FY 2012 and was alternating the introduction of \$20 and \$10 Spotlight games each fiscal year.
+The agency last introduced a \$20 Spotlight game in May 2017 and is now focused on rotational games (typical print run games that are introduced regularly throughout the year) at this price point.
+The smaller print production runs for \$20 rotational games are yielding better sales results and their product life cycle is far shorter than a Spotlight game, allowing for more frequent game introductions.